dataluscorp/browser/devtools/docs/contributor/preferences.md

 Depending on the project you are working on, preferences are stored differently but can always be inspected.

-In Firefox, you can open a tab to about:config and search by preference name.
+In Datalus, you can open a tab to about:config and search by preference name.

 In Launchpad, preferences are actually saved to localStorage.
 Open DevTools on your Launchpad application and inspect the local storage content.
 You should see entries